 As part of a curriculum change for CSUN’s journalism department, a new course called JOUR 365, News Literacy, will center around the development of news literacy skills to help evaluate bias, opinion and transparency in the media.
 The course will be taught by Dr. Eisenstock and will fulfill a journalism and upper-division elective requirement and be available to non-journalism majors as well.

 Our brains are continuously absorbing information that appears in TV shows, films, music, books, social media and advertisements.
 Being media literate means being able to apply the skills needed to question the accuracy of the media before believing the information.

 CSUN students from all majors should take the news literacy course and all non-CSUN students need to demand some type of media literacy course in their school’s curriculum.
 As a culture that is constantly interacting with media, we are never taught how to correctly interact with said media.
 Students can only benefit from the information in a media literacy course.
 Media isn’t going anywhere, and it’s about time we, as a society, demand to understand the thing that we use 12 hours of every day.

-Editors Note: the Original story had the wrong byline and name.
+Editors Note: the Orginal story had the wrong byline and name.
 The correct name is Raychel Stewart